owalker10/say-it-with-a-song/README.md

 Web app that writes out custom messages as Spotify playlists

-Now with responsibe layout for mobile!
+Now with responsible layout for mobile!

 -----